Computationally Efficient Estimation of Localized Treatment Effects for Multi-Level, Multi-Component Interventions to Address the Opioid Crisis: Implementation and Numerical Results

 To rigorously test the metamodel framework, we conducted an exhaustive numerical experiment consisting of $25$ treatment conditions (five naloxone levels $\times$ five buprenorphine levels) for each of the $67$ counties.
-Each condition was replicated 1000 times to average out stochastic variation in the agent‐based simulation, resulting in more than 1.6 million simulation runs in total.
-This large baseline experiment serves two purposes: first, to establish a benchmark for comparing the proposed metamodel against brute‐force simulation; and second, to highlight that further scaling of the design space is computationally prohibitive without surrogate modeling.
-Training the full bi-level metamodel, including sequential design and GPR fitting, required approximately two hours of wall-clock time on a Google Colab environment equipped with 8 vCPUs (AMD EPYC, $\sim$2.25 GHz), and 12 GB of RAM, highlighting the practical computational efficiency of the proposed approach relative to exhaustive simulation.
+Each condition was replicated 1000 times to average out stochastic variation in the agent-based simulation, resulting in more than 1.6 million simulation runs in total.
+This large baseline experiment serves two purposes: first, to establish a benchmark for comparing the proposed metamodel against brute-force simulation; and second, to highlight that further scaling of the design space is computationally prohibitive without surrogate modeling.
+Generating this exhaustive baseline required approximately two weeks of wall-clock time on 32 cores, roughly 10{,}000 core-hours (CPU cores multiplied by hours of computation).
+By contrast, the proposed metamodel attains comparable accuracy using fewer than 2\% of these simulation runs.
+Training the full two-stage metamodel, including sequential design and GPR fitting, required approximately two hours of wall-clock time on a Google Colab environment equipped with 8 vCPUs (AMD EPYC, $\sim$2.25 GHz), and 12 GB of RAM, highlighting the practical computational efficiency of the proposed approach relative to exhaustive simulation.

-Model accuracy is evaluated on a held-out test set of simulation replications.
-For each county and treatment condition, test outcomes are computed by averaging across replications, and predictive performance is quantified using relative error and mean squared error with respect to these out-of-sample benchmarks, with errors then averaged across all counties and treatment conditions.
+Model accuracy is evaluated using relative error, defined for each county and treatment condition as the absolute difference between the response function prediction and the average held-out simulation output, divided by that average, and then averaged across all counties and treatment conditions.
+The test set consists of 20\% of the simulation replications per county-treatment condition, held out before any model training.
+Since each replication is an independent draw from the stochastic simulator under a fixed condition, the replications are exchangeable, and the holdout requires no ordering or stratification.